 Activations Are Bad for Geometry

-A neural network layer is a map.
-Its Jacobian decides whether that map preserves geometry — distances, angles, volumes on the data manifold — or destroys it.
-For the standard form F(x)=ϕ(Wx+b)F(\mathbf{x}) = \phi(\mathbf{W}\mathbf{x} + \mathbf{b}), with ϕ\phi applied coordinatewise, the Jacobian factors as
+The destruction has a specific and inspectable mechanism.
+A neural network layer is a map, and whether that map preserves the geometry of the data manifold, distances, angles, volumes, is decided by its Jacobian.
+For the standard form F(x)=ϕ(Wx+b)F(\mathbf{x}) = \phi(\mathbf{W}\mathbf{x} + \mathbf{b}), with input xRd\mathbf{x} \in \mathbb{R}^d, layer width nn, and ϕ\phi applied coordinatewise, the Jacobian factors as

 JF(x)=Dϕ(z)W,z=Wx+b,\mathbf{J}_F(\mathbf{x}) = \mathbf{D}_\phi(\mathbf{z}) \, \mathbf{W}, \qquad \mathbf{z} = \mathbf{W}\mathbf{x} + \mathbf{b},